.pk: Domain categories

 All new domains that are registered under .pk must belong to one of the following second-level or third-level domains.

 Urdu domain

 In 2011 a new top domain was registered for Pakistan, intended for domain names in the local language.
 The domain, پاکستان., was approved by the ICANN Board on 7 January 2011 to represent Pakistan in the Perso-Arabic script.
-On 4 February 2011, IDN ccTLD پاکستان. was delegated to the National Telecommunication Corporation and the zone was added to the root servers in February 2017.
+On 4 February 2011, the IDN ccTLD was delegated to the National Telecommunication Corporation and the zone was added to the root servers in February 2017.